qchenevier/MBA_memoire/doc/reaction_organization.md

 IT Difficulties: Digital initiatives are built on a solid foundation of technology-enabled processes and data, as well as the analytics, solution delivery and relationship capabilities to create and extend that platform.
 Many companies find their information technology infrastructures and capabilities severely lacking.
 "We don't retire systems.
 We just add on top of them, which creates a tremendous amount of expense and complexity."
 "It is very difficult to get a good understanding of the customer when customer data is spread across so many systems."
 A history of poor business / IT relations is a difficult foundation for the collaborative work required in digital transformation.
 "IT is a mess.
 Their costs are not acceptable.
 They propose things in 9-10 months where external firms could do them in 3-9 weeks" [@Westerman2011].

+#### Centralize IT & Information management to Decentralize its exploitation by Employees

+Beware of the assumption: "Working as an integrated company will slow us down and stifle innovation".
+Pre-digital wisdom held that centralized companies, while slower to innovate, can be more efficient [and] argued that decentralized companies can be more responsive to local markets.
+This kind of mind-set forced managers to choose between two suboptimal structures.
+One of the paradoxes of digital technology is that standardization can actually lead to increased agility.
+Smart mobile devices, collaboration platforms and big data analytics wire organizations differently.
+Decentralized companies can have integration where it counts.
+Integrated systems and centralized processes offer benefits that go beyond efficiency and quality improvement and can also be useful platforms for innovation [@WESTERMAN2015].

+Digital globalization: Transforming from multi-national to truly global operations with integrated information to gain global synergies while remaining locally responsive.
+"Becoming more centralized and decentralized at the same time."
+Global shared services promote efficiency and global flexibility.
+It requires a different approach to policy: "fewer mandates from headquarters, but more guidelines." [@Westerman2011]

+Culture issues: On another level, previously autonomous country managers require coaching to grow comfortable working in an environment of centralized shared services and standardized processes [@Westerman2011].

+The goal of Information centralization is to be able to make it more available to the whole organization in the end.
+If they have the ability to combine more information sources with one platform, people in the organization are able to create new knowledge.
+If the technical capability is sufficient (software developers, data scientists), the creation of new knowledge could be transfered to the platform by building algorithms, which could be used in a decentralized way by the employees to increase their efficiency.
+That's precisely the goal of modern CRM (Customer Relationship Management) softwares.
+This paradigm is applicable to every aspect of the organization: ERP (Enterprise Resource Planning), SRM (Supplier Relationship Management) and so on.

 #### Gather enough IT skills to build your technical capability

 Digital capabilities: Digital capabilities cut across all three pillars.
 They are a fundamental building block for transformation in customer experience, operational processes, and business models.
 Although CIOs and existing IT departments are leading digital initiatives across companies, they hire extra skills or implement separate units to coordinate digital transformation [@Westerman2011].